FardeenRahmanPro/Rinvest/README.md

 Investing Platform created by Fardeen Rahman, Asher Haroon, Hammad Rehman, and Mustakim Kazi This platform allows for investors to meet entrepeneurs similar to how it is done on ABC's "Shark Tank"

-Written in React.JS, CSS, Google Firebase
+Written in React.JS, HTML, CSS, Google Firebase